 Become a Neighbourhood Care Volunteer

 The Neighbourhood Care Project links neighbours who need help with neighbours who can help.
 By keeping it local, we can continue to build connections that will last beyond this crisis.

 As more and more people will be quarantined and (self-) isolated because they are sick or need to keep themselves and others safe, the more we will need to call on each other for support and help with simple tasks.
 Think about things like shopping, picking up prescriptions and mail, walking the dog and mowing the lawn.

-If you would like to volunteer in your neighbourhood (Alberton, Cheltenham, Queenstown, Pennington or Rosewater), please fill out the online form below and we will be in touch with you soon.
+If you would like to volunteer in your neighbourhood (Alberton, Cheltenham, Queenstown, Pennington or Rosewater), please send us an email and we will be in touch with you soon.
 Before we share with you how you can take on volunteering tasks, we will ask you to send in a copy of your ID (driving licence or passport) and your police certificate or DCSI screening (if you have one).

 If you would like to start a Neighbourhood Care group in your own neighbourhood, we will happily share how to get started!
 Just get in touch.

 For more information, send an email to firstname.lastname@example.org.

 Please note that this is a community-led initiative and that The Neighbourhood Care Project is not an incorporated entity in itself.